ARMummert/Virtual-Private-Server-Project/README.md

 - UFW - uncomplicated firewall
 - Fail2Ban for brute-force attacks
 - ModSecurity  for web application firewall (WAF), request filtering and access control, real-time traffic monitoring, and attack detection and prevention
-- Honeypot for preventing spam, malware, etc
+- Cowrie for SSH honeypot
-- Snort for Intrusion Detection (IDS)
+- Snort3 for IPS/IDS
+- Wazuh for unified XDR and SIEM capabilities

 **Cloudflare**